edj-boston/voidjs-com/README.md

 The [site](https://voidjs.com) of the [Void](https://github.com/edj-boston/void) NodeJS [module](https://npmjs.org/package/void).

 Install
 -------

-Clone the repo, `cd` to it, install gulp globally, then install the rest of the dependencies.
+Clone the repo, `cd` to it, install gulp globally, then install the rest of the dependencies with npm.

 ```sh
 $ cd voidjs-com